metan-ucw/mikrocode/proj/thermometer/readme.txt

 Uses HD44780U is compatible display controler and ds18b20 one wire sensor with sw one wire.
 Atmega8 runs on internal 8Mhz clock.

-Basic connection, consult you display datasheed for pinout and don't forget to connect VCC and GND right.
+Consult you display datasheed for pinout and don't forget to connect VCC and GND right.

          10K
   VCC---/\/\/--- GND